 It seems almost impossible to talk about college without mentioning drugs.
 While college administrators, other students, and professors look the other way, drug abuse in colleges increases.
 We all know about fraternities and sororities hosting famous hazing and binge drinking parties that often include other drugs.
 But, what drugs are college students abusing?
-Read on to learn more about what we know about college students and drug abuse connection.
+Read on to learn more about what we know about college students and drug abuse connections.

 College Students and Drug Abuse